Jayeshchaudhari78/Real-Estate-Procurement-Analysis/README.md

 ## Project Summary

 This project is a comprehensive procurement analysis dashboard designed in Power BI.
 It provides in-depth insights into procurement activities across multiple locations and project types, showcasing metrics related to orders, reorders, materials, costs, suppliers, and payment statuses.
-The dashboard enables management teams to make data-driven decisions for optimizing the procurement process, improving efficiency, and reducing costs.
+The dashboard enables management teams to make data-driven decisions to optimize the procurement process, improve efficiency, and reduce costs.

-The dashboard is fully interactive and provides a clear and visually engaging way to explore critical procurement KPIs, monitor supplier performance, assess material costs, and track delivery statuses for ongoing and completed projects.
+The interactive dashboard provides a clear and visually engaging way to explore critical procurement KPIs, monitor supplier performance, assess material costs, and track delivery statuses for ongoing and completed projects.

 ## Table of Contents
-Project Summary
+## Project Summary

 Key Features